berkslv/berkselvi.dev/content/english/posts/api-gateway-alternatives-from-a-net-developer-standpoint.md

 ## .NET Based

 As .NET developers, we can start by examining the YARP and Ocelot API Gateway products that can be developed with .NET technologies, which usually come to mind first.
-While these options can compete with other competitors in very simple scenarios in terms of performance, they cannot respond to complex needs such as resource consumption and admin dashboard.
+While these options can compete with other competitors in very simple scenarios in terms of performance, they cannot respond to complex needs such as minimal resource consumption and admin dashboard.

 ### YARP

 Microsoft's YARP (Yet Another Reverse Proxy) stands out as a reverse proxy product and can also be used as an API Gateway.
-It caught my attention because it is used as an API Gateway in the eShop example microservice projects published by Microsoft on GitHub.
+It caught my attention because it is used as an API Gateway in the eShop example microservice projects published by Microsoft on [GitHub](https://github.com/dotnet/eShop).
 YARP provides load balancing support and can route requests to services using algorithms like round robin by obtaining the addresses of these services through service discovery methods.
 Since it is .NET-based, processes such as authorization, rate limiting, distributed tracing, and logging that can be used in standard .NET API projects can also be easily implemented with familiar methods.
 Additionally, customizations can be made by adding middleware, and HTTP requests can be converted to gRPC requests.

 To create a YARP project, after creating a .NET web API project, you include the Yarp.ReverseProxy package in the application and configure it to start routing requests.